-(2) Upon acceptance of a respondent’s plan, the Court may dismiss the petition or retain the case for purposes of monitoring respondent’s execution of the plan.
+(2) Upon acceptance of a respondent's plan, the Court shall retain the case for purposes of monitoring respondent's execution of the plan.
 The monitoring shall continue until the Court, on its own motion or that of any party:

 (B) Finds the respondent has not made sufficient progress to complete the plan, in which event it may order appointment of a receiver under this section.

 (b) Except as provided in subsection (c) of this section, the Court may appoint as a receiver any person or entity who has demonstrated to the Court the capacity and expertise to develop and supervise a viable financial and construction plan for the satisfactory rehabilitation of the rental housing accommodation.

 (c) The Court shall not appoint as a receiver:

 (1) An employee of a District of Columbia government agency that licenses or provides a financial payment to the type of housing accommodation being placed in receivership;